-Football Manager 2013 is on the way
+Football Manager 2013 is almost here!

 A new overwhelming and time-dissolving life distraction is just on the horizon, as the latest and improved version of Football Manager, 2013, is set to be released by Sega and Sports Interactive before Christmas.
 Are you up to the challenge?
 Can you get a misfiring Liverpool back into the top four?
 Are you the man, woman or child to replace Sir Alex Ferguson after 25 momentous years at Old Trafford?
 Can you take Carlisle and make them European champions six years in a row?
 All tests that face you in upcoming months (and years).